ELECTIVE MONARCHY

-Like most monarchies, we have a hereditary succession order.
-The sons or daughters of the regent will, by birthright, follow in their parent's footsteps.
+Unlike most monarchies, we have a crown of choice, an elective monarchy instead of solely a hereditary succession order.
+The sons or daughters of the regent will not necessarily follow in their parents' footsteps.

 The Enlightenment was a cultural movement in Europe during the 18th century, with roots in the late 17th century.
 The change was a significant force in the early 1700s, lasting until around 1800.
 The peak was reached in France with Voltaire and the so-called Encyclopaedists.
-The vitality of this intellectual movement stemmed from science's natural progress and the attendant credibility crisis facing the Christian religion.
-The principal idea was the firm belief in the human ability to reason.
+The vitality of this intellectual movement stemmed from science's natural progress and the attendant credibility crisis facing Christianity.
+The central idea was a firm belief in human ability to reason.

 Following the scientific method, intellectuals began to criticize societal inequities.
-Therefore, one should not uncritically believe in things that policymakers and other authorities claim.
-The right way to change the culture would be to gather facts by studying them rationally and addressing injustices to create a more harmonious society of freethinking individuals.
+Therefore, one should not uncritically accept claims made by policymakers and other authorities.
+The right way to change the culture would be to gather facts, study them rationally, and address injustices to create a more harmonious society of freethinking individuals.

 What is now labeled "big science" also had humble beginnings during the Enlightenment.
 The Scientific Revolution reached its full bloom in the 1700s.
 Collecting, classifying, and exploring the world and beyond became essential globally.
 "Museums, libraries, and scientific institutions flourished, and the educated middle and upper classes became interested in private research in various scientific fields.